madetech/learn/workshops/11-Docker-Workshop/README.md

 Docker images package up a full Linux distribution as part of the container image

-What this means that if we built a Docker image for our application and we could base that image off of Ubuntu (which is roughly 300 megabytes).
+What this means that we can build a Docker image for our application and base that image off of Ubuntu (which is roughly 300 megabytes).
+This gives us the ability to build our application around Ubuntu's packages, and particular quirks.

 Docker uses a Copy-on-Write file system to build a series of layers, in order to save space.

+Let's examine a full example to find out how that works...

 #### Alpine Dockerfile

-Alpine Linux is a lightweight distribution (about 30MB), which is a popular choice for applications run inside containers.
+Alpine Linux is a lightweight distribution (about 30MB), which is a popular choice for applications run inside containers (to save space).

-Let's understand how this Copy-on-Write thing works, though:

 Take a look at the [Alpine Linux 3.7's Dockerfile here](https://github.com/gliderlabs/docker-alpine/blob/master/versions/library-3.7/x86_64/Dockerfile).